gasolin/truffle-react-demo/README.md

 Currently available DApp:
 * [Counter](https://github.com/gasolin/truffle-react-demo/blob/master/web/src/components/Counter.js)

-The `truffle-react-redux` template(box) for your next dapp with React (and Redux, Route, Internationalization).
+The project structure is based on [truffle-react-redux](https://github.com/gasolin/truffle-react-redux) template.
 The template separate the concern of `contracts` and `web` frontend as sub projects and include glue scripts to bridge the both sides.

 ## Installation